Internationally qualified midwives' application guidelines

 The Council is required to satisfy itself that you do not suffer from any mental or physical condition that would prevent you from performing the functions of a midwife in an adequate manner.
 Any mental or physical condition you have will not necessarily prevent you from being registered as a midwife.
 All circumstances will be considered on a case-by-case basis.
 Registration will not be refused without discussing this with you.

 Police vetting is a standard requirement in New Zealand for persons responsible for the care of others, particularly those in vulnerable circumstances.
 The Police report(s) in support of your application must be given by the National Police Authority for the country, not a local or state office.
-You must provide a current report from your country of residence and from every country where you have resided for a period of 12 months or more.
+You must provide a current report from your country of residence and from every country where you have resided for a period of 12 months or more if you are 18 years or over.
 The Council does not waive this requirement.

-If you have resided in New Zealand for 12 months or more please contact the Council for a Police Vetting Service Request and Consent Form for the New Zealand Police and return it to the Council (do not send it to the Police) with your application.
+If you have resided in New Zealand for 12 months or more please complete a Police Vetting Service Request and Consent Form for the New Zealand Police and return it to the Council (do not send it to the Police) with your application.

 You are required to provide verification of registration and of current good standing from the national or state regulatory authority where you are currently registered as a midwife and from each other health practitioner authority where you have been registered in the past.
 Verification of good standing requires a statement from the registration authority to the Council to the effect that you are currently registered with them, are in good standing with them, have no restrictions on your practice, are not subject to any disciplinary or competence proceedings, and are not under investigation in relation to any discipline or competence matter.
 The fact that you can show that you were on a register at some past date, or still are on a register (e.g. your name in an online register, copy of a practising certificate, confirmation of placement in a register from the registering authority) does not satisfy this requirement.